binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 Wireless device support is vast, including wireless USB devices.
 As with BackTrack 5, the Kali ISO also has an option to boot into forensics mode.
 No drives are written to (including swap) and no drives will be auto mounted upon insertion.

-Some of the following recommendations have come from my [blog post](http://blog.binarymist.net/2014/03/29/up-and-running-with-kali-linux-and-friends/) originally used for a PenTest Magazine article.
+Some of the following recommendations have come from my [blog post](http://blog.binarymist.net/2014/03/29/up-and-running-with-kali-linux-and-friends/) originally used in a PenTest Magazine article.

 When it comes to actually installing Kali on hardware, there are a multitude of options available.

 All externally listening services are disabled by default, but very easy to turn on if/when required.
 The goal is to reduce chances of detecting the presence of Kali.

 Kali also provides a simple way to create your own ISO image from the latest source.
-You can include the packages you want, exclude the ones you do not, and you can customise the kernel.
+You can include the packages you want and exclude the ones you don't, you can also customise the kernel.
 The options are virtually limitless.

 The default desktop environment in Kali 2.0 is Gnome3, but Kali also provides an easy way to configure which desktop environment you use.